-Hot summer days can make us feel tired and bothered: we end up sweaty, with flushed cheeks and heavy legs, exhausted at the end of the day.
-This is the result of our body working hard to keep its temperature and internal conditions in equilibrium.
-Our body is trying to keep cool by raising the heart rate, dilating blood vessels and sweating: the dilated blood vessels bring more blood nearer the skin so it can cool down as the sweat evaporates.
+This blog is republished from last summer, but I reckon we really need these tips again!
+Hot summer days can make us feel heavy and tired.
+We end up sweaty, red in the face, exhausted and with leaden legs.
+This is the result of the body working hard to keep its temperature and internal conditions in equilibrium.
+Our body is trying to keep cool by raising the heart rate, dilating blood vessels and sweating.
+The dilated blood vessels bring more blood nearer the skin so it can cool down as the sweat evaporates.
 Help your body by staying as cool as possible and by drinking plenty of water.
-You can also try these ‘hot days, cool yoga’ tips: a breathing technique that can help you feel cooler and a yoga position that is a miracle cure for heavy legs.
+You can also try these two ‘hot days, cool yoga’ tricks: a breathing technique that can help you feel cooler and a yoga position that is a miracle cure for heavy legs.

 Not many people find long periods of standing easy.
 If you have to stand while listening to a long speech, for example, does your back start aching?
 Pain and muscle strain arise when we don’t align our body with the line of gravity.
 When we manage to find this straight downward pull of gravity, standing becomes more natural and effortless.
 It can even allow us to experience a deep sense of peace.
 This blog considers two common types of misalignment and examines ways of improving our standing posture.(more…)